 Butter temperature in baking

 The temperature of butter plays an important role in the outcome of butter-based recipes:

 - cold butter is often used to create distinct layers in puff pastry, croissants, scones, biscuits, and pie dough.
 For this type of recipe, if the butter is too warm, the layering and flakiness won't be as distinct.
 The final product won't rise as much.
 Baked goods may end up greasy with warm butter.
 There's a good chance the butter will melt out of the flaky pastry as it bakes, if the butter is too warm.
 The temperature of cold butter is 2–4 °C (35–40 °F )

 - softened butter is often a building block in cookies and cakes, which start with the creaming method.
-If butter is too warm, you won't be as successful at incorporating air into the butter.
-Baked goods will be more dense.
+If the butter is too warm, you won't be as successful at incorporating air into the butter.
+Baked goods will be dense.
 Butter in cookies that is too warm (like in these jam-filled shortbread cookies or cut-out sugar cookies) may lead to cut-out cookies spreading and not holding their shape.
 This is why many recipes ask you to chill the cookie dough before baking.
 Softened butter is 18–21 °C (65–70 °F).
 You may use butter a little colder than that (like 16 °C OR 60 °F) with electric mixers that cause a lot of friction and heat when mixing.
-Higher fat butter is more firm than regular 80 % fat butter at room temperature.
+Higher-fat butter is firmer than regular 80 % fat butter at room temperature.

 - clarified butter is made by melting butter in a saucepan to remove the milk solids.
 You can make clarified butter at home and you can use it to make Egyptian shortbread, also called ghorayebah.
 For cookie recipes using the creaming method, clarified butter should be around 21 °C (70 °F), so soft and opaque, not clear, fluid, or melted.
 Make it a few days ahead to make sure it's had time to cool.